 Emails are considered personal than other modes of marketing, and it would be best if this is reflected in its content.

-Emails that contain repetitive text or is sent to a huge number of people, more often than not, end up in spam boxes or is ignored as it would be considered generic.
-From catchy subject-lines to smooth and crisp flowing text that engages the audience- the content of the email is an important aspect that drives not only open rates and conversions but also nurtures the relationship between customer and company.
+Emails that contain repetitive text or are sent to a huge number of people, more often than not, end up in spam boxes or are ignored as they would be considered generic.
+From catchy subject lines to smooth and crisp flowing text that engages the audience- the content of the email is an important aspect that drives not only open rates and conversions but also nurtures the relationship between customer and company.

-Good subject-lines can be a smart way to get prospects or customers to view your email.
-However, once opened, it’s also vital that the viewer is bombarded with as much information in as less time as possible.
+Good subject lines can be a smart way to get prospects or customers to view your email.
+However, once opened, it’s also vital that the viewer is bombarded with as much information in as little time as possible.
 Emails filled with plain text may be cumbersome to go through or even less appealing.
-Images, graphics, GIFs and other forms of trending, interactive and effective content relevant to the subject can engage viewers and can also persuade them to make the purchase.
+Images, graphics, GIFs, and other forms of trending, interactive and effective content relevant to the subject can engage viewers and can also persuade them to make the purchase.

 Today, we have the assistance of AI to do the segregating work for us, reducing time put into data management.
 Software like Campaign Monitor, AWeber, Benchmark Email not only organize but also engage customers leading to greater turnover rates.

 Also, the fact that only 29% of brands nurture their existing customers beyond the initial purchase should give you good motivation to follow through with emails.